Gay Alice Marie Lofgren DiGirolamo

 It is with great sadness that we announce the passing of Gay Alice Marie DiGirolamo (Lofgren), 87.
 She passed away at Emory Hospital surrounded by family and loved ones on November 8th, 2025.
 Gay is preceded in death by her husband Mario and son Michael.
 She is survived by daughters Ann (Alex) and Julia, sons Paul (Talya) and Mark, and grandchildren Cristian, Maia, Isaiah, Minnie and Nolan.

 Gay’s true passion was music.
-She was a gifted violinist and violist, playing with the Atlanta Ballet for multiple seasons, in church and community orchestras, and with her own quartet of friends called EQ (Eclectic Quartet).
-She combined her love of music and travel, attending music workshops in the US and abroad.
+She was a gifted violinist and violist, playing with the Atlanta Chamber Orchestra and the Atlanta Ballet, in church and community orchestras, and with her own quartet of friends called EQ (Eclectic Quartet).
 Her love of music brought her great joy, and the house was often filled with the melodies drifting from her practice room.
-She also loved to play the piano and spent time teaching children and grandchildren how to play, as well as reconnecting with her roots through playing old Swedish folk songs.
+She also enjoyed playing the piano, and spent time teaching her children and grandchildren how to play or learning Swedish folk tunes.
+In addition to raising five children and working as a professional musician, Gay had a rewarding career as a music teacher with the Atlanta Public School system, where she was able to share her talents and love for music and enrich many young lives.
+Later in life, she developed new passions for bird watching, gardening, and reading, and loved to spend hours on the back porch or patio with a good book, enjoying nature and relaxing in the sun.

 A Memorial Mass will be held at 10 am on Friday, December 12, 2025, at the Basilica of the Sacred Heart of Jesus (353 Peachtree St NE, Atlanta, GA 30308).
 In lieu of flowers, the family requests donations be made to Meals on Wheels Atlanta (https://www.mowatl.org/).

-Visits: 7
+Visits: 117

 This site is protected by reCAPTCHA and the